xmnlab/skdata-papers/propose/grant-proposals/mozilla-full-proposal.md

 *Please be specific as possible.
 Additionally, please include: What does success look like for this project?*

+To measure the outcomes, will be used a survey.

+Before to start the survey, the surveyed should read the instructions to use the skdata library.

+After install and use the library, the surveyed will answer a few questions (10 questions expected).

+This question should measure impacts on data analysis task, such as:

+* time spent;
+* integrability;
+* reproducibility;
+* usability;

 ## Explain who will benefit from the project and how you will engage with them.
 (2500 Characters)

 *Additionally, please include: What are the communication platforms you will be using for engagement?
 If you’re hosting any workshops or events, are you charging participants to attend?*

+Data scientist, data analysist and scientist in general could be benefited using skdata library.

+The communication platforms that will be expected to be used are:

+* Twitter;
+* Telegrams groups, such as: Scientific Python Groups, Data Python Groups, etc;
+* Research Gate;

 ## Describe the geographic location(s) in which this project will be implemented.
 (2500 Characters)

 *Additionally, please include: In which city or cities will this project take place?
 What geographic areas will be impacted and benefited by your project?*

+This project there is no geographic limitation, it can be used by any people around the world.

 ## List any risks or challenges that may affect the overall success of your project, and note how Mozilla and/or others can help you to overcome these challenges.
 (1250 Characters)

+The main challenge of this project is:

+* define mechanisms to integrate into data analysis tasks to offer a minimum impact;

+When necessary, it should be used online communities to discuss these subjects.

 ## List your project partners, if any, and the role they will play in the project.
 (2500 Characters)

+None.

 ## Mozilla works in the open.
 How will you document and share your project progress with the community?

+The documentation should be done in the follow format:

+* Markdown files should be used to explain technical issues, such as: installation, how to contribe, etc;
+* tex files should be used for paper and report;
+* Sphinx and Readthedocs should be used as a technical documentation;

+The project will be stored in a GitHub repository and the Open Science Framework (osf) platform should be used to connect repositories used by the project.

 ## Are other organizations working toward outcomes similar to those described in this proposal?
 If yes, explain how your work complements that of others or fills a key gap.
 (1250 Characters)

+There is other projects similars but fragmented:

+* OpenRefine can be used for data cleaning and for data analysis steps share (reproducibility);
+* The Python libraries (such as Blaze, Dask, Pandas) there are great methods for data analysis;
+* PivotTables.js, PixelDust and Weka projects there are very interesting methods for interactive data visualization.

+SkData should create a mechanism to integrate the main Python libraries (mainly Pandas) with reproducibility data analysis method (like OpenRefine) and a very interactive data visualization like PivotTable.js in Jupyter Notebook environment.

 ## Describe how this project fits into your organization’s mission and goals.
 (1250 Characters)

 *Science Mini Grants are for individuals, not organizations.
 You may skip this question.*

+Not applied.

 ## How does this project contribute to a healthier Internet?
 (1250 Characters)